 From this page you can download an Excel® spreadsheet that allows you to do Hückel calculations for conjugated hydrocarbons.
-So a long as you have Excel® on your computer that will run the Visual Basic macros, you should be able to run the calculations on fairly good size molecules.
+So as long as you have Excel® on your computer that works with this version and runs the Visual Basic macros, you should be able to run the calculations on fairly good size molecules.

 Among the features are:

 (Hopefully) Clear instructions on how to use the spreadsheet.

 The Energy Levels, Eigenvalue Matrix, and Eigenvector Matrix (albeit with round-off errors)

 Total pi-Energy (β units), Heats of Formation and Heats of Atomization (in eV, kJ/mole, or kcal/mole)